Advocating for Learning Stories as an Assessment Alternative, The Making of a Movement.

 That group then formed SALSA, a newly forming non-profit to promote learning stories.
 Together with multiple agencies, SALSA co-hosted two separate conferences in 2018, in southern and northern California.
 There was a great response, close to 1,000 attendees across the two events.
 Healthy sponsorship enabled them to bring from several educators from New Zealand, Wendy as the keynote speaker, two Educational Leadership Project facilitators, Lorraine Sands and Tania Bullick to present workshops, and a preschool ECE teacher, Catalina Thompson from Greerton Early Childhood Center to provide a keynote presentation.

 Annie and her team are not resting there.
-They have a national conference planned for May 4, 2019 in Orange County, California, with tentative dates planned for Michigan in 2020 and discussions for the possibility of Seattle in 2021.
+They have a national conference planned for May 30, 2020 in Ann Arbor, MI and discussions for the possibility of Seattle in 2021.

 Is Change In The Air in California?